-Pear Park Neighborhood Plan Schools-Parks-Trails Add to Comprehe Dishe Chrest Could be see feeling and Could be seen to the see of Potential Next Notes Provide adequate public school and park sites to serve the Pear Park residents as identified on the Pear Park Neighborhood Parks and Schools Map. meeting the needs of all users including pedestrians, bicyclists, vehicles and transit. meeting the needs of all users including pedestrians, bicyclists, vehicles and transit.
+Pear Park Neighborhood Plan Schools-Parks-Trails Add to Compresse Chrest Could be seen to and Potential Mexik des Provide adequate public school and park sites to serve the Pear Park residents as identified on the Pear Park Neighborhood Parks and Schools Map. meeting the needs of all users including pedestrians, bicyclists, vehicles and transit. meeting the needs of all users including pedestrians, bicyclists, vehicles and transit.
 No C 2, PP 6,7 and 9 p.
 30, 36 and 43 6.1 Continue to develop a safe, balanced, and well-connected transportation system that enhances mobility for all modes.
 7.1 Provide a safe and accessible network of parks, recreational amenitties, open space, and trails.
 9 Quality Education and Facilities, Academic Achievement and Circulation, Bike/Ped and PROS Plans.
 GOALS Schools and parks sites should be co-located and parks jointly developed by the city, county and school district for the benefit of all residents. areas.
 No C 2, PP 6,7 and 9 p.
 30, 36 and 43 6.1 Continue to develop a safe, balanced, and well-connected transportation system that enhances mobility for all modes.
 7.1 Provide a safe and accessible network of parks, recreational amenities, open space, and trails.
 9 Quality Education and Facilities, Academic Achievement and Circulation, Bike/Ped and PROS Plans.
 With declining enrollment, identification of school sites is presently not needed.
 Provide off-street trail connections between residential areas, parks and schools.
 No C 2, PP 6,7 and 9 p.
 30, 36 and 43 6.1 Continue to develop a safe, balanced, and well-connected transportation system that enhances mobility for all modes.
 7.1 Provide a safe and accessible network of parks, recreational amenitties, open space, and trails.
 9 Quality Education and Facilities, Academic Achievement and Circulation, Bike/Ped and PROS Plans.
 PROS Objective 5.1 (p.
 112)

-Pear Park Neighborhood Plan Schools-Parks-Trails Add to comprehensive Comparish Comparish Lead Policy Reference and Potential Next Determine The Policy Reference and Policy Refer GOALS Complete the Colorado River State Park Parks trail system through Pear Park.
-C 2, PP 6,7 and 9 p.
+Pear Park Neighborhood Plan Schools-Parks-Trails Add to comprehe Plan?
+Current or Area Specific nee and Policy Reference and Policy Refer GOALS 4 Complete the Colorado River State Park Parks trail system through Pear Park.
+No C 2, PP 6,7 and 9 p.
 30, 36 and 43 6.1 Continue to develop a safe, balanced, and well-connected transportation system that enhances mobility for all modes.
 7.1 Provide a safe and accessible network of parks, recreational amenitties, open space, and trails.
 9 Quality Education and Facilities, Academic Achievement and Circulation, Bike/Ped and PROS Plans.
 PROS Objective 5.1 (p.
-112) ) D 5 Increase recreational opportunities in the Colorado River corridor.
-C 2, PP 6,7 and 9 p.
+112) Ğ 5 Increase recreational opportunities in the Colorado River corridor.
+No C 2, PP 6,7 and 9 p.
 30, 36 and 43 6.1 Continue to develop a safe, balanced, and well-connected transportation system that enhances mobility for all modes.
 7.1 Provide a safe and accessible network of parks, recreational amenitties, open space, and trails.
 9 Quality Education and Facilities, Academic Achievement and Circulation, Bike/Ped and PROS Plans.